AigozhiyevB/twitter-nlp/README.md

 If you have any questions or suggestions, please contact me at [aigozhiyev.b@yandex.kz](mailto:aigozhiyev.b@yandex.kz?subject=[GitHub]%20Source%20twitter-nlp).

 This project is developed in the Republic of Kazakhstan.

-Thank you for your interest in the Sentiment Analysis project with TensorFlow!